aadityadar/covid-19-indian-state-reports/README.md

 # covid-19-indian-state-reports
-COVID-19 related bulletins issued by state governments in India
+Archive of COVID-19 related bulletins issued by state governments in India.
+In addition to reports about confirmed cases, some of these reports provide details about patients' travel history, data on suspected cases and other useful information.

 - Delhi (DL)
 http://health.delhigovt.nic.in/wps/wcm/connect/doit_health/Health/Home/Covid19/Health+Bulletin